Your AI receptionist, live in 3 minutes. Win 11k credits for free →

 If an AI receptionist can answer questions but cannot transfer a caller at the right moment, the experience breaks down quickly.
 In real customer conversations, transfer logic is not a side feature.
 It is one of the main things that makes an AI receptionist feel useful instead of frustrating.

-This guide explains how AI receptionists transfer calls, what usually triggers a handoff, which systems are involved behind the scenes, and what businesses should check if they want call transfers to work reliably.
+This guide explains how AI receptionists transfer calls, what usually triggers a handoff, how routing works behind the scenes, and what businesses should check if they want transfers to feel smooth instead of messy.

 TL;DR

-AI receptionists usually transfer calls by following a simple chain: identify a trigger, choose the right destination, pass context, and route the caller.
-In practice, the most common transfer triggers are a direct request for a human, low AI confidence, a sensitive issue, or a workflow boundary such as moving a qualified lead to sales.
-The transfer works best when routing rules are tied to real business teams and the AI can pass a short summary so the caller does not need to repeat everything.
+AI receptionists usually transfer calls by following a simple chain: identify a transfer trigger, choose the right destination, pass context, and route the caller.
+In practice, the most common triggers are a direct request for a human, low AI confidence, a sensitive issue, or a workflow boundary such as moving a qualified lead to sales.

-For an AI receptionist, transferring a call usually means moving the conversation from the AI to the right human person, team, or fallback destination without making the caller repeat everything from scratch.
+For an AI receptionist, call transfer usually means moving the conversation from the AI to the right human person, team, or fallback destination without making the caller start over.

 In a simple setup, that can mean forwarding the call to a live number or support line.
-In a more advanced workflow, it can mean identifying intent, checking business hours, deciding which team should receive the call, and passing a short context summary along with the transfer.
+In a more advanced workflow, it can mean identifying intent, checking business hours, deciding which team should receive the call, and passing a short context summary during the handoff.

 How AI Receptionists Usually Transfer Calls

-Most AI receptionist call transfers follow a similar pattern, even if the tools differ from one platform to another.
+Most AI receptionist call transfers follow the same basic pattern, even if the tools differ from one platform to another.

 1. The AI identifies a transfer trigger